Covid-19 update (1 October 2021)

 Guidelines for accessing the National Park responsibly #RespectProtectEnjoy

-- Know Before You Go and plan ahead: Before travelling here, please check online to see if the facilities or outdoor space is open first.
+- Know Before You Go and plan ahead: Before travelling here, please check online to see if facilities are open first.
+It’s also worth checking for road closures as well as any planned roadworks, as there may be lengthy diversions in place.

 - Follow The Countryside Code #RespectProtectEnjoy